Orange-OpenSource/remote-key-server/docs/architecture.md

 Our development setup starts each RKS component in a Docker container

-Our ansible deployment playbooks originally deployed RKS components inside Debian LXC containers provisionned on Proxmox lab cluster
+Our ansible deployment playbooks originally deployed RKS components inside Debian LXC containers provisionned on a Proxmox cluster

-The ansible playbook can also deploy indifferently to: Alpine / Debian / Centos / RHEL machines (Bare metal or VMs)

 RKS leverages Consul database to ensure fault tolerance.
 This requires 3 or more machines deployed to allow for at least one machine failure (See Architecture below)

+The Hashicorp recommended Consul infrastructure consists of 5 Consul instances spread across different availability zones so that the loss of an entire availability zone doesn't put the system down.

+We propose a smaller deployment footprint here tolerating the loss of 1 node but greater care must be taken depending on the use case.

 # Dimensioning